miku/whatrag/README.md

 ## Follow up questions

 * this is all "frozen RAG", where documents are added, compared, but not learned from
-* would something like FAISS or ANNOY be enough, e.g. for just finding similar documents
+* would something like FAISS or ANNOY be enough, e.g. for just finding similar documents?